About Us

 Do you do business with Chinese companies and need to conclude contracts for IP protection ?

-Aurilex provides you with full legal services from registration to rights enforcement in Europe and China.
+Aurilex provides you with full legal services from registration to litigation and enforcement in Europe and China.

 Company and commercial legal services